Abizern/hblog/talks/2016-05-02-dependency-management-with-carthage.markdown

 ---
 title: Dependency Management With Carthage
 description: My talk at Cocoaheads Stockholm about the Carthage dependency manager.
+May 2016.
 ---

 ### Summary